Bachelor's degree : 2:1 Hons degree (UK or equivalent) in a relevant social science subject

 Master's degree: a good Masters degree in a social science background.

 As part of your application you will also need to provide a viable research proposal.

 January, April, July, October

-Philosophy at Lancaster is pluralistic in approach, and open to engagement and collaboration with other disciplines and institutions.
-We can supervise in most areas, but our particular strengths are in philosophy of mind and psychology, theoretical and applied ethics, post-Kantian European philosophy, and bioethics.
-We enjoy good working relationships with related departments and centres, and joint supervision arrangements are possible.
+Philosophy at Lancaster is pluralistic in approach and, where possible, we are open to engagement and collaboration with other disciplines and institutions.
+We offer supervision across a broad range of philosophical subjects, and currently have academic colleagues whose areas of research include philosophy of mind and psychology, theoretical and applied ethics, post-Kantian European philosophy, and bioethics.
+We enjoy good working relationships with related departments and research centres, and joint supervision arrangements are sometimes possible.